 Danie’s clients range from entrepreneurs and technology start-ups to well-known multi-nationals.
 Clients often seek his advice regarding the establishment of an enterprise in South Africa, and he drafts and reviews agreements needed for their operations and to grow their businesses.

-Eugene Honey has specialized in Trade Marks and Copyright matters, as well as Commercial IP matters including Franchising and Licensing, IP valuations, IP Due Diligence and IP portfolio management since being admitted in 1991.
+Eugene Honey has been specialising in Trade Marks and Copyright matters, as well as Commercial IP matters including Franchising and Licensing, IP valuations, IP Due Diligence and IP portfolio management since being admitted in 1991.

 Kineta is an Associate in the Corporate and Commercial Department in Johannesburg.
 She is an admitted Attorney of the High Court of South Africa and holds an LLB degree from the University of KwaZulu-Natal.

 Lebohang Mosala is an Associate in the Trade Mark Prosecution Department.
 She has experience in conducting trade mark availability searches, filing trade mark applications and further prosecution thereof.
 Duties also include providing opinions relating to copyright matters.